tmoreton/trckfi/_posts/tracking-expenses.md

 ---
 title: 'The Path to Financial Independence: Tracking Your Expenses'
-excerpt: 'Becoming financially independent is a goal that many of us strive for.
+excerpt: "Becoming financially independent is a goal that many of us strive for.
 It represents the freedom to live life on our terms, without the stress and limitations imposed by financial constraints.
-While achieving financial independence may seem like a daunting task, the first step on this journey is surprisingly simple yet powerful: tracking your expenses.'
+While achieving financial independence may seem like a daunting task, the first step on this journey is surprisingly simple yet powerful: tracking your expenses."
 coverImage: '/assets/blog/track-receipt.jpg'
 date: '2023-06-16'
 category: 'Expense Tracking'